Potoman/FuzzLibpomp/README.md

 Just a try about to test fuzz.

-I hope to test the robustness of the library by send and received message.
+I hope to test the robustness of the library by sending and receiving messages.

-It's more liek an "How to do it" instead of "Hey, ook it's work !".
+It's more liek an "How to do it" instead of "Hey, look it's work !".

 ++